lilyof97/rUBot_mecanum_ws/Documentation/9_AirQualityControl.md

 ![](./Images/rubot_custom/1_osoyoo.png)

 His main characteristics are:
-- contains a Raspberri Pi 4 that will allow the rubot's connection to the IoT and will control it's movement
+- **Raspberri Pi 4**: allows rubot's connection to the IoT and will control it's movement
-- has four omnidirectional wheels that allow the robot to move in any desired direction
+- **Arduino Mega**: controls sensors and wheel's actuators
-- contains a LIDAR (Laser Imaging Detection and Ranging), which determines ranges by targeting an object or surface via an infrared laser
+- **four omnidirectional wheels**: allow the robot to move in any desired direction
-- has a camera that allows the visualization of the rubot's environment via 3D visualizations software tools
+- **LIDAR (Laser Imaging Detection and Ranging)**: determines ranges by targeting an object or surface via an infrared laser, will allow object detection
-- *to be continued*
+- **two Logitech C270 cameras**: allow visualization of the rubot's environment via 3D visualizations software tools

 In this document we will describe:
 - Device structure
-- Web arduino SW description
+- Web Arduino IoT Cloud SW description
 - Sensors description
 - Ozone generation device description
 - PCB board design